arieltw1/rick-and-morty/README.md

 `$ make build push run`

-When we want to rerun the container using a new image we may run:
+When we want to rerun the container using a new image, we may run:

 `$ make build push rm run`